PatilPuja3522/Customer_Behavior_Analysis/README.md

 ├── report/
 ├── presentation/
 └── README.md

 How to Run
-Open the Python notebook in Jupyter.
+1.Open the Python notebook in Jupyter.
-Run the data cleaning and EDA steps.
+2.Run the data cleaning and EDA steps.
-Execute the SQL queries in SQL Server Management Studio.
+3.Execute the SQL queries in SQL Server Management Studio.
-Open the .pbix file in Power BI Desktop.
+4.Open the .pbix file in Power BI Desktop.
-Review the report and presentation for final insights.
+5.Review the report and presentation for final insights.

 Author